Quick Answer

 Build a Sentence: daily grammar drilling

 Practise 10 Build a Sentence items daily.
 The goal is automaticity — correct English word order should feel natural, not calculated.
+The PrepDrills TOEFL app includes Build a Sentence drills calibrated to the 2026 format.
 Supplement with sentence combining exercises and wide reading of academic English.
 Students who read authentic English daily build the syntax intuition this task requires faster than those who only practice isolated grammar rules.

 Write an Email: timed practice with tone focus